WhatsApp/stickers/iOS/README.md

 In Xcode, you must also modify the 'sticker_packs.wasticker' file.
 Replace the values of the metadata with your own.
 A few notes:

 * `name`: the sticker pack's name (128 characters max)
+* `publisher`: the sticker pack's publisher (128 characters max)
-* `identifier`: The identifier should be unique and can be alphanumeric: a-z, A-Z, 0-9, and the following characters are also allowed "_", "-", "." and " ".
+* `identifier`: the identifier should be unique and can be alphanumeric: a-z, A-Z, 0-9, and the following characters are also allowed "_", "-", "." and " ".
 The identifier should be less than 128 characters.
+* `animated_sticker_pack`: boolean value to indicate whether the sticker pack is animated (required for animated sticker packs, optional for static sticker packs)
 * Replace the `image_file` value with the file name of your sticker image.
 It must have both the file name and extension.
 The ordering of the files in the JSON will dictate the ordering of your stickers in your pack.
 * `ios_app_store_link` and `android_play_store_link` (optional fields): here you can put the URL to your sticker app in the App Store as well as a URL to your sticker app in the Google Play Store (if you have an Android version of your sticker app).
 If you provide these URLs, users who receive a sticker from your app in WhatsApp can tap on it to view your sticker app in the respective App Stores.
 To get your App Store link before you publish your app, refer to the instructions here: https://stackoverflow.com/questions/4137426/get-itunes-link-for-app-before-submitting.
 * `emojis` (optional): add up to a maximum of three emoji for each sticker file.
 Select emoji that best describe or represent that sticker file.
 For example, if the sticker is portraying love, you may choose to add a heart emoji like 💕.
 If your sticker portrays pizza, you may want to add the pizza slice emoji 🍕.
 In the future, WhatsApp will support a search function for stickers and tagging your sticker files with emoji will enable that.
 The sticker picker/tray in WhatsApp today already categorizes stickers into emotion categories (love, happy, sad, and angry) and it does this based on the emoji you tag your stickers with.
 Please see the list of emojis you can use to tag for the emotion categories: https://github.com/WhatsApp/stickers/wiki/Tag-your-stickers-with-Emojis